mui/material-ui/packages/pigment-css-react/README.md

   css: {
     // Specify your default CSS authoring direction
     defaultDirection: 'ltr',
-    // To output CSS for the opposite direction to `defaultDirection`
+    // Generate CSS for the opposite of the `defaultDirection`
-    // Default is `false`.
+    // This is set to `false` by default
     generateForBothDir: true,
   },
 });